Experience Winter in the Arctic | Uummannaq & Ilulissat | from Iceland

 Daily life in Uummannaq is a mixture of the traditional and the modern.
-During our morning settlement tour we will point out both aspects - talking about the history of the Inuit in the area, the era of missionaries, whalers and merchants starting from the 1700s, and how things are today in modern Greenland.
+During our morning town-walk we will point out both aspects - talking about the history of the Inuit in the area, the era of missionaries, whalers and merchants starting from the 1700s, and how things are today in modern Greenland.
 You should let us know if you have a special interest you would like us to focus on, and we are happy to answer any questions as we visit key locations throughout the town.

 Your last morning in Uummannaq is yours to use as you wish.

 At the appropriate time, we will transfer you to the heliport where you will retrace your journey of 3 days ago to arrive in Ilulissat via Qaarsut.
 However, this time as you look down on the frozen landscape below, your perception of it will have changed - having experienced it closely as the locals do over the past few days.

 Once you arrive back in Ilulissat, you will be transferred to your accommodation and then have the rest of the afternoon to use as you wish.
 Remember to check out the Ultimate Guide to Ilulissat here on Guide to Greenland for all your options.

 Your flight back to Iceland is scheduled for around noon and your transfer to the airport will occur about 1.5 hours beforehand.
 Enjoy a relaxing morning watching the icebergs, or head out to purchase some last minute souvenirs, or take one last walk around town before your departure.